bebrown/nexstar_gps/README.md

 * A TTL serial-to-USB adapter for programming the Arduino (if it does not have an on-board USB port already).
 Available for about $3.

+## Libraries

+You will need to download and install the TinyGPS++ library.

+Also needed is the SoftwareSerial library, which is built in to the Arduino IDE.